Opinion | Imagine Virginia’s icy traffic catastrophe — but with only electric vehicles

 All else being equal, though, cars and trucks with internal combustion engines (ICE) would have the advantage in coping with a sudden challenge such as the I-95 fiasco.
 It is much easier to rehabilitate a disabled ICE vehicle.
 Rescuers can deliver gallons of gas in convenient jugs; gas stations are still far more numerous than EV charging stations; and ICE car batteries can be jump-started in minutes.

 Absent some breakthrough in mobile charging technology, out-of-juice EVs in out-of-the-way places will need a tow.
-If Monday’s nightmare had taken place in an all-electric future, they might have littered the highway for miles.
+If Monday’s nightmare had been an all-electric affair, they might have littered the highway for miles.

 Wait a minute.
 What about all those electric cars in Norway that Will Ferrell told us about in his cute General Motors commercials?
 Norway’s really cold.